rszyma/kanata-tray/README.md

 # kanata-tray

 A simple wrapper for [kanata](https://github.com/jtroo/kanata) to control it from tray icon.
 Works on Windows and Linux.
-I've no way to test on macOS, but it's likely that it will work there too.

 ## Features